Ball Grid Arrays

 BGAs, or Ball Grid Arrays, require special mounting practices.
-A BGA is a Surface Mounted Device (SMD) with a pattern, or array, of solder pads across its bottom side.
-Spheres of higher-temperature solder are attached to these pads, and take the place of ‘leads’ such as other types of components use to connect to the PCB.
+A BGA is a Surface Mount Device (SMD) with a pattern, or array, of solder pads across its bottom side.
 This ball configuration provides the flexibility that these components require during thermal cycling (hot/cold) without stressing the physical and electrical connections made by the balls between the component pads and the PCB land pattern.

->Attachment of the BGA to the PCB is made by stencil printing solder paste onto the PCB’s land pattern pads, then placing the BGA with its spheres attached onto the pattern, with the spheres contacting their corresponding pads and pressing into the solder paste.
-The BGA is then reflow soldered in a conveyorized oven.
-Since the solder paste alloy melts at a lower temperature than the BGA spheres, the paste melts and forms solder joints between the spheres and the PCB; the solder spheres are not allowed to melt.
+>Attachment of the BGA to the PCB is made by stencil printing solder paste onto the PCB’s land pattern pads, then placing the BGA with its spheres attach onto the pattern, with the spheres contacting their corresponding pads and pressing into the solder paste.
+The BGA is then reflow solder in a conveyorize oven.

 The BGA provides a greater number of interconnections to the PCB than is available on a conventional quad-flat pack IC; this is the primary advantage of the BGA.

 The BGA provides a greater number of interconnections to the PCB than is available on a conventional quad-flat pack IC.
-It is precisely placed on the printed circuit board so the pads on the BGA match with the pads of the PCB.
-The BGA and the PCB are then heated with just enough heat to reflow the solder, joining the BGA and the PCB together.
+It is precisely place on the printed circuit board so the pads on the BGA match with pads of the PCB.
+The BGA and the PCB then heat with just enough heat to solder, joining BGA and the PCB together.

-The leads, between the chip inside and the pads across the bottom of the chip, are shorter, allowing for greater speed with less inductance.
-Heat, too, is less of a problem because the BGA is soldered directly to the board, and the heat doesn’t have to go all the way to the edges of the IC, and down its leads, in order to be dissipated.
+The leads, between the chip inside pads across the bottom chip, are shorter, allowing for greater speed with less inductance.
+Heat, too, is less problem because BGA is solder directly board.

 Among the uses for Ball Grid Arrays are audio, video, data storage and processing, communication equipment, medical equipment, radar/sonar, 3D graphics, and imaging.